JacobTheis/secret-shopper/PLANNING-DOC.md

 The persona will be created by the user.
 It will consist of the following information:
 - First Name
 - Last Name
-- Email Address
 - Rental Budget
+- Desired bedrooms
+- Desired Bathrooms
-- Rental Preferences
+- Rental Preferences (text description)
-- Pets
+- Pets (text description)
 - Credit Score
 - Monthly Income
+- Additional Occupants
+- Rental History

 ### Target Definition